delphinefoo/ka-challenge-analyer/README.md

 # Code Challenge Analyzer

-An API for testing JavaScript code for the presence of specific constructs
+An API for testing JavaScript code for the presence of specific constructs.

 ##Usage